 Proof, depth and details of guilt are three very different things.

 People get very confused about this.
 Maybe it’s because we are so used to watching crime dramas on TV that we often forget that we are not dealing with criminals or criminal intent here.
 You already have proof of his guilt (the date of discovery).
-The other two (depth and details of guilt), have more to do with sentencing, punishment and judgement than anything else.
+The other two (depth and details of guilt), have more to do with sentencing, punishment and judgment than anything else.
 And that’s why, for example, prosecuting attorneys spend enormous amounts of time, energy and resources proving these two.

 But your husband is not on trial.
 (And you are not his judge or his jury.)

 Which brings me to another question.
 Will having more evidence of “depth and details” of his guilt lead you towards what you truly want, or will it lead you away from what you truly want?
-Again, the answer depends on what you truly want
+Again, the answer depends on what you truly want.

-In the end, I can’t tell you which way to go, or what choice to make because you are the only authority in your life.
+In the end, I can’t tell you which way to go or what choice to make because you are the only authority in your life.
 The only thing I would suggest (before you decide) is to at least take the time to ask yourself what it is that you truly want.
 Once you have a clearer sense of your true desires, then (and only then) can you make the choice you believe gives you the best odds of achieving success (what you truly want).